 In spite of our “adobe brick” soil, we manage to have quite lovely gardens in Milpitas.
 Many are giving up manicured lawns for drought-tolerant landscaping.
-Plants are selected to attract hummingbirds and butterflies common to our area.
+Plants are selected to attract hummingbirds and butterflies common to our area to our gardens.

 Heritage Tree Program

 Recognize and protect individual trees or groves of trees.
-Includes photos of significant and historic trees in Milpitas.
+Includes photos of significant and historic trees in Milpitas’ gardens.

 Neighborhood Beautification Ordinance